SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 Now that the inference pipeline is successfully deployed to production and available for serving, you can make predictions using the test data.

-1. Uploading *CastingDefectDetectionDemoProject.zip* project uploaded *testDefectImage.PNG* and *testOkImage.PNG* test images.

-2. Navigate to the **Data** folder and select *testDefectImage.PNG*.
+Navigate to the **Data** folder and select *testDefectImage.PNG*.
 Predict the class of image using castingPipeline.

 The predictions file will be stored in the **Data** folder with the name *testDefectImage_timeStamp.json*.
 Edit the predictions JSON file to view the predictions.